Dean's Discipline Policy and Procedures

 Evaluation of student performance is the exclusive province of the faculty.
-If in the faculty member’s opinion, there is evidence the student has committed an act of academic misconduct, the faculty member is responsible for taking appropriate action.
+If, in the faculty member’s opinion, there is evidence the student has committed an act of academic misconduct, the faculty member is responsible for taking appropriate action.
 The burden of proof rests with the faculty member, who will gather the available information and supportive documents.
-Whenever possible the faculty member will discuss his/her allegations with the student(s) as soon as possible, giving the student(s) an opportunity to explain.
+Whenever possible, the faculty member will discuss their allegations with the student(s) as soon as possible, allowing the student(s) to explain.
 Upon determination that an infraction did occur, the faculty member must report the act of dishonesty to the Associate Dean of Student Affairs, who will contact the student(s) to provide information about the charges and schedule a meeting to discuss the alleged infraction.
 The Associate Dean will also counsel the relevant faculty member on the appropriate sanction to be applied; prior infractions may result in harsher penalties.

 Disposition of the Complaint

 If the Associate Dean determines that a formal complaint is warranted, the Associate Dean: (1) may issue a letter of warning, which becomes a part of the student’s ﬁle until graduation; or (2) may convene a Discipline Hearing Panel, notifying the student of this in writing.
 Upon receipt of a letter of warning, the student may request that the Associate Dean convene a Discipline Hearing Panel.